curtsinger-lab/riker/docs/language.md

 The language needs to be extended to include symlinks.
 The right approach is probably to add another top-level datatype.
 Will we need `O_NOFOLLOW` versions of other operations to handle them?
 Could we instead wrap them in a special NOFOLLOW operation to explicitly access the symlink itself?

 ### Metadata Access and Changes
-The langauge includes a mostly unexamined `STAT` operation for accessing metadata, but we'll also need to add representations for `chmod` or `chown` operations.
+The language includes a mostly unexamined `STAT` operation for accessing metadata, but we'll also need to add representations for `chmod` or `chown` operations.